 And yes, unlike their English cousins, French bulldogs love cuddles and can be the clingiest canine you’ll ever meet.
 Even though they are programmed to stay naturally dependent on their owners, they might, sometimes, consider themselves the pack leader.
 Therefore, working on their obedience and agility is a must.

 To know more about this French bulldog’s appearance, temperament, history, health, care, and training techniques, keep reading the article!

 About the Breed

-Bouledogue francais in French, these French bulldogs fall in the nonsporting group of dogs and are one of the most frequently adopted and registered dog breeds in several countries including America, England, and Australia.
+Bouledogue francais in French, these French bulldogs fall in the nonsporting group of dogs and are one of the most frequently adopted and registered dog breeds in several countries, including America, England, and Australia.

 This miniature bulldog is often mistaken for the English bulldog and Boston terrier (the other two dog breeds in the nonsporting group) due to possessing a very close resemblance.
 However, when it comes to personality aspects of a Frenchie, it’s nowhere even close to terriers and other bulldogs.

 For example, they’re not at all aggressive but have an even temper in normal situations.
 Likewise, it’s neither too energetic nor a lazy couch potato.
-Instead, you’d find both the urge to play and cuddle, equally balanced.
+Instead, you’d find both the urge to play and cuddle equally balanced.

-The only thing which keeps them on cloud nine is their owner’s attention.
+The only thing that keeps them on cloud nine is their owner’s attention.
 A French bulldog can never tolerate if you are giving his love and attention to anyone else, whether it’s a human or an animal.
 For this very reason, these dogs are recommended for single-person households.

 And do you know that these toy bulldogs were once used as ratters?
 That’s true!
 With their small size and ability to stay super alert all the time, these dogs were used to chase and catch even the fastest and smartest rats.
 However, nowadays, this dog breed is mainly being used as a family pet.